all Zweiradler Tours

 Socks (7 Pairs)

-1 pair of thick merino socks, 1 pair of merino sports socks, 3 pairs of short sports socks, 1 pair of long and 1 pair of short cotton socks.
+1 pair of thick merino socks, 1 pair of merino sports socks,2 pair of long and 3 pairs of short thin socks.

 318 g